 Landowners and immediate family members (spouse and children residing at home or children residing on land owned or leased by the qualifying landowner) who are residents of South Dakota do not need a fishing license to fish in waters inundating private land owned or leased by the qualifying resident.
-Notwithstanding any other provisions of law, a resident is not in violation of any season, daily, or possession limit established for the species of fish in a man-made water body on land owned by the resident provided the resident owns the bed of the water body in its entirety, and the fish taken remain on the resident's land, unless said body of water has been stocked or managed by GFP within the past five years.
+Notwithstanding any other provisions of law, a resident is not in violation of any season, daily, or possession limit established for the species of fish in a man-made water body on land owned by the resident provided the resident owns the bed of the water body in its entirety. and the fish taken remain on the resident's land, unless said body of water has been stocked or managed by GFP within the past five years.

-HOOP NET, TRAP, FLOATLINE, AND SETLINE LICENSES
+HOOP NET, TRAP, FLOATLINE/ SETLINE LICENSES

-Only South Dakota residents with a valid fishing license or are under 18 years of age and exempt from licensing requirements may purchase Hoop Net/Trap (\$10 each), Floatline (\$5 each) and Setline (\$5 each) licenses.
-Applications are available online at afp.sd.gov.
+Only South Dakota residents with a valid fishing license or are under 18 years of age and exempt from licensing requirements may purchase Hoop Net/Trap (\$10 each), Floatline/Setline (\$5 each) licenses.
+Licenses can be purchased online at gfp.sd.gov.

-2023 Nonresident Fees
+2024 Nonresident Fees

-The license period is December 15, 2022 through January 31, 2024
+The license period is December 15, 2023 through January 31, 2025